sryze/JSONObjectMapper/README.md

 @end
 ```

-How to map JSON data to Core Data objects (new or existing objects):
+How to map JSON data to managed objects:

 ```objective-c
     JSONObjectMapper *objectMapper = [[JSONObjectMapper alloc]